 The MMMP is a UKAS accredited medical laboratory No 8393 and 10175.
 The MMMP has been assessed by UKAS (United Kingdom Accreditation Service) to ISO 15189:2012.

-The schedules (8393 and 10175) of accredited tests can be found on the UKAS website.
+The schedules (8393 for MFT and 10175 for PHE) of accredited tests can be found on the UKAS website.

 Quality assurance schemes such as EQA and IQA help make sure the department’s high quality standards are maintained.
 The results sent out by this laboratory are of the highest possible quality.
 To this end we have a Quality Management System (QMS) and participate in the UK National External Quality Assurance Scheme (UKNEQAS) and Quality Control for Molecular Diagnostics (QCMD) for a wide range of microbiological investigations.
 UKNEQAS/QCMD are central organisations that operate on a country wide basis and monitors our performance regularly by sending simulated samples for analysis.
 Where EQA schemes are not available, interlaboratory comparison is arranged with other laboratories.

 An experienced consultant team offers support to clinicians and service users 24 hours a day, seven days a week.
 The team provides information related to using the service, interpretation of test results and clinical advice on therapy, prophylaxis and immunisations.